Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: Theoretical framework

-We choose this temperature, partly for comparison with previous work in \cite{han2020pol} and \cite{fangmajumdarzhang2020}, and partly because for this special temperature, solutions in the rLdG model also exist as solutions for the full LdG model in 3D i.e. the minimizers of the rLdG model at $A = -B^2/3C$ will exist as critical points of the full LdG free energy in 3D settings, for suitably defined boundary conditions.
+We choose this temperature, partly for comparison with previous work in \cite{han2020pol} and \cite{fangmajumdarzhang2020}, and partly because for this special temperature, the critical points of the rLdG model exist as critical points of the full 3D LdG free energy in 3D settings, for suitably defined boundary conditions.
 This is generally not true for arbitrary $A<0$; see \cite{canevariharrismajumdarwang2020} for more details.
-More precisely, at $A=-B^2/3C$, we can relate minimizers (or indeed critical points) of \eqref{rLdG_energy} to critical points of an appropriately defined 3D LdG energy:
+More precisely, at $A=-B^2/3C$, given a critical point $\Pvec_c$ of \eqref{rLdG_energy}, there exists a critical points $\Qvec_c$ of \eqref{eq:3Denergy} such that